 Are your training materials in a state of control?
+If your stomach drops when the inspector asks to see your training records, the answer is probably "no."

 What is a training matrix?

-To stay organized and compliant, these companies rely on a training matrix.
-In its simplest form, a training matrix is an organizational tool that companies use to determine what their employees are responsible to train on, based on job function, for compliance purposes.
-These assignments can include following standard operating procedures (SOPs), engaging with video and audio recordings, and participating in live training sessions.
+In its simplest form, a training matrix is an organizational tool that companies use to determine what their employees are responsible to train on -- according to the requirements of their job function -- for compliance purposes.
+These assignments can include standard operating procedures (SOPs), engaging with video and audio recordings, and participating in live training sessions.

 Why do you need a training matrix?

-It is the responsibility of organizations in regulated industries, as far as the FDA is concerned, to make sure all necessary job tasks are performed in a consistent manner and training documentation remains in a state of control.
 Failure to have, or properly utilize, relevant SOPs may result in a warning letter or Form 483.
 These notices can be financially damaging and disastrous to a company’s reputation as they are made public on the FDA’s website and shared by the life sciences community at large.

 When procedure violations or incomplete training compliance leads to sanctions by the FDA, "inadequate training of personnel" is often cited as the cause.
 Lack of training on required SOPs is the reason behind many costly failures during inspections.